orbitse/data-512-a2/README.md

 # data-512-a2: Bias in Wikipedia Article Data

 ## Purpose of Project
-The goal of this assignment is to explore the concept of 'bias' through data on Wikipedia articles - specifically, articles on political figures from a variety of countries.

-You will combine a dataset of Wikipedia articles with a dataset of country populations, and use a machine learning service called __ORES__ to estimate the quality of each article.
+The goal of this project is to explore the concept of 'bias' through data by analyzing Wikipedia articles on political figures from a variety of countries.
+The data will include a dataset of Wikipedia articles, a dataset of country populations, and predicted article quality data from a machine learning service called __ORES__.

-This project includes an analysis of how the coverage of politicians on Wikipedia and the quality of articles about politicians varies between countries.
-The analysis will consist of a series of visualizations that show:
+This analysis will quantify the number of Wikipedia pages devoted to politicians, the quality of those articles about politicians, and consider how those measurements vary between countries.
+The analysis will include a series of visualizations that show:
  1. The countries with the greatest and least coverage of politicians on Wikipedia compared to their population.
  2. The countries with the highest and lowest proportion of high quality articles about politicians.